 Firstly, an individual should take their complaint directly to the airline or airport.
 If they have done this and are dissatisfied with the response they have been provided with, the individual can:

-- refer their complaint to an ADR body
+- Refer their complaint to an alternative dispute resolution (ADR) body.

 Some airlines and airports are members of ADR which have been approved by the CAA for providing a high standard of dispute resolution for consumer disputes.

 If an individual is dissatisfied with the response of an airline or airport, or they have not received a final response in 8 or more weeks, they may be able to refer their complaint to an ADR body directly.

 ADR bodies only handle certain complaints but these include problems faced by disabled passengers or passengers with reduced mobility when using air transport services.